Surajv311/LearningMicroservices/README.md

 Can check the docker-compose.yaml file for reference.
 Do ensure docker/podman compose utilities are installed as they need to be installed seaprately and do not come packed with usual docker/podman.
 To build the compose file: `docker-compose build` (or `podman-compose build`).
 Note you can remove `-` and run command as well like: `podman compose build`.
 To run it: `docker-compose up` (or `podman-compose up`); To run in detached mode add `-d` flag.
 Then you can access the service on from browser/postman.
-To stop and remove containers created by docker-compose up, use Ctrl+C in the terminal where it's running or use: `docker-compose down`.
+You may also use: `docker-compose up --build` (or podman) To stop and remove containers created by docker-compose up, use Ctrl+C in the terminal where it's running or use: `docker-compose down`.
 If you add `-v` flag in docker-compose down it will remove the volumes as well apart from stopping containers.

 **Task9**: Build a simple consumerMicroservice app pinging root server of businessMicroservice?